n8n-io/n8n-docs/docs/hosting/configuration/task-runners.md

 # Task runners

 Task runners are a generic mechanism to execute tasks in a secure and performant way.
-They are used to execute user-provided JavaScript code in the [Code node](/integrations/builtin/core-nodes/n8n-nodes-base.code/).
+They're used to execute user-provided JavaScript code in the [Code node](/integrations/builtin/core-nodes/n8n-nodes-base.code/).

 This document describes how task runners work and how you can configure them.